Blogs

 The question: Is there a market for everyone?

 After reviewing the regional context, it may appear that the natural gas market in South America will be saturated by future oversupply.
 As can be seen in the graph, natural gas demand in the Bolivian neighborhood will increase from 107 bcm to 140 bcm per year by 2030.
 Peru, Argentina and Brazil are likely to increase their production and may reach self-sufficiency during the 2020s.
 This complicates the commercialization of Bolivian gas, but does not make it impossible.
 In the first place, the geographical reality of South America makes certain cross-border projects more economical than other internal ones, as in the case of southern Peru.
 Likewise, the increasingly lower costs of exporting gas by sea make it possible to find a market for surplus regional production, as in the case of Peru, which concentrates its gas exports to Spain.
 In a context of increasing energy interconnection, Bolivia will be able to continue exporting natural gas, albeit from a less privileged position and having to invest in export infrastructure.
-The major challenges are focused on increasing exploration activities by attracting more foreign and private investment, as well as the search for new markets, with the Chilean issue being a central element in this discussion.
+The great challenges are focused on increasing exploration activities by attracting more foreign and private investment, as well as the search for new markets, with the Chilean issue being a central element in this discussion.

 More blog entries